jbrule/piwikplugin-AdminNotification/README.md

 The easiest way to install is to find the plugin in the [Piwik Marketplace](http://plugins.piwik.org/).

 ## Changelog
 * 3.0.0 Piwik v3 compatible.
-Effort was made to maintain backwords compatibility.
+Effort was made to maintain backwards compatibility.
 This should work all the way back to 2.12.x
-* 4.0.1.2 Tested with Piwik v2.15 and included new registerEvents() hook for compatibility with Piwik 3.0
+* 0.1.2 Tested with Piwik v2.15 and included new registerEvents() hook for compatibility with Piwik 3.0
-* 5.0.1.1 Cleanup.
+* 0.1.1 Cleanup.
 Removed plugin template verbiage from code files.
 * 0.1.0 Initial Release

 ## Known Issues